+Advertising Device

-Advertising Device Any permanent structure, device, sign or the like intended for advertising purposes.
-It includes any framework, supporting structure or building feature that is provided exclusively or mainly as part of the advertisered. advertisement.
+Any permanent structure, device, sign or the like intended for advertising purposes.
+It includes any framework, supporting structure or building feature that is provided exclusively or mainly as part of the advertisement.

-Banner Sign A device tha
+Banner Sign A device that

-a, comprises only cloth, paper, flexible plastic, fabric or other non-rigid material; and b. is suspended from a structure or pole with or without supporting framework
+- a. comprises only cloth, paper, flexible plastic, fabric or other non-rigid material; and - b. is suspended from a structure or pole with or without supporting framework.

-Building / Structure Façade Sign A sign which is painted on, attached to or otherwise incorporated into the wall, window, canopy or fascia of a building or structure
+Building / Structure Façade Sign

+A sign which is painted on, attached to or otherwise incorporated into the wall, window, canopy or fascia of a building or structure.

-- Note-Examples of a building façade sign: Awning fascia sign being an advertising device painted on, attached to or incorporated into the fascia of an - anachet bicon vor veranded into the tasket or an avming, balcon vor veranded into the tasket or an avming, balcon vor veranded into a canopy of a building.
-Canopy sign being an advertising device painted on, attachet do ro or therwise incorporated into the area between a door head and the underside of an awning, believen a correct. alcony or veranda - balcony or veranda.
-Building name sign being an advertising device painted on, attached to or otherwise incorporated into the wall of a building naming or identifying a building by the use of a logo or the like.
-Wall sign being an advertising device painted on, attached to or otherwise incorporated into a wall of a building or structure (fence).
-Window sign being an advertising device painted on, attached to or otherwise incorporated into a window of a building. - a building.
+- Note-Examples of a building façade sign: Awning fascia sign being an advertising device painted on, attached to or incorporated into the fascia of an awning, balcony or veranda.Canopy sign being an advertising device painted on - or otherwise incorporated into a canopy of a building.
+Hamper sign being an advertising device painted of on, attached to or otherwise incorporated into the area between a door head and the - underside of an awning, balcony or veranda.Building name sign being an advertising device - painted on, attached to or otherwise incorporated into the wall of a building naming or identifying a building by the use of a logo or the like.
+Wall sign being an advertising device painted - on, attached to or otherwise incorporated into a wall of a building or structure (fence). - Window sign being an advertising device painted on, attached to or otherwise incorporated into a window of a building.

+Directional Sign

-- Directional Sign A sign providing information in respect of the operation of an activity on the premises. - Note-Examples of a directional sign:
+A sign providing information in respect of the operation of an activity on the premises

-entrance sign;
+Note-Examples of a directional sign:

-- parking sign; menu board.
+- entrance sign; parking sign; - menu board

+Face Area

-Face Area In relation to an advertising device, where the advertising device has:
+In relation to an advertising device, where the advertising device has:

-- a.only one face, the greater of the area of:

-the advertisement panel or board as installed; or a rectangular figure best enclosing the advertising message. logo or figure; b. more than one face, the sum of the area of each of the faces where each is calculated separately in - accordance with paragraph (a).
+- a. only one face, the greater of the area of: the advertisement panel or board as installed; or a rectangular figure best enclosing the - advertising message, logo or figure; b. more than one face, the sum of the area of each of the faces where each is calculated separately in accordance with paragraph (a).

-Free Standing Sign A sign permanently attached to the ground on its supportive structure independent of any building.
+Free Standing Sign

+A sign permanently attached to the ground on its supportive structure independent of any building.

-- Note-Examples of a freestanding sign: A billboard sign being an advertising device the width of which is greater than the height and which may be positioned on the ground or mounted on one or many vorticed warpacter. - positioned on the ground or mounted on one or many vertical supports; A v sign being an advertising device the width of which is greater than the height and which may be positioned on the ground or mounted on one or many vertical supports where the two advertising faces are arranged at an angle to each other addressing the road frontage; A ground sign being an advertising device which in effect sits on or rises out of the ground; A pole sign being an advertising device which may be positioned on the ground; A pole sign being an advertising device which may be positioned on the ground or mounted on one or more supports; A vertical banner free standing sign being an advertising device at the top and bottom to brackets extending from a freestanding pole. - freestanding pole.
+- Note-Examples of a freestanding sign A billboard sign being an advertising device the width of which is greater than the height and which may be positioned on the ground or mounted on one or many vertical supports; - A v sign being an advertising device the width of which is greater than the height and which may be positioned on the ground or mounted on one or many vertical supports where the two advertising faces are arranged at an angle to each other addressing the road frontage; A ground sign being an advertising device which - in effect sits on or rises out of the ground;A pole sign being an advertising device which may be positioned on the ground or mounted on one or more supports; - A vertical banner free standing sign being an advertising device of non-rigid material normally fixed at the top and bottom to brackets extending from a freestanding pole.